 Toledo city and Ohio laws establish a dog owner’s responsibilities.
 For example, Toledo’s chapter 1706 of its local ordinances covers dog owners.
 Specifics include a duty to keep dangerous dogs secured in a cage or on a leash and to provide assistance if their dog bites someone.

-Your lawyer should be familiar with local laws and statutes as well as Ohio’s accident laws and duties for dog owners.
+Your dog bite law firm should be familiar with local laws and statutes as well as Ohio’s accident laws and duties for dog owners.

 Ohio’s personal injury law may allow for your dog bite attorney to pursue a strict liability case against the owner for a dog that attacked you.
 This means that you will not have to show that the owners should have been aware of unreasonable dangers with their pets.